The WhichWich Better Bag

 During the 2-day workshop, we developed a simpler menu with fewer items.
 After seeing the committee proposal, I suggested a yellow band across top to unify the disparate panels.
 It could represent the steel line that stretched across the work area on which the bags slid along the line.

 Weeks later, I saw this master image (above right) from a PowerPoint presentation they used.
-It shows the steel line at the top and a yellow banner stripe:
+It shows the steel line at the top and a yellow banner stripe.

-Later, the WW 'designer' emailed the proposal below top.
-Below that: My revised version with a few improvements:
+Below: My revised version with a few improvements:

 1. Be designed from the customer's point of view.